English and Music BA

 This module will present you with the opportunity to develop ensemble performance skills in a supervised situation.
 You will form an ensemble with fellow students prior to the module commencing, and your ensemble will programme a contrasting selection of repertoire for study and public performance.
 Particular attention will be paid to ensemble considerations, though technical matters and the development of stylistic awareness will also form an important part of the module.

-20 credits - Orchestration and Arrangement
+20 credits - The Broadway Musical

 -